ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Data Extract/endpoint_get_latest_data_extract.md

 # GET Data Extract Latest
 /extracts/&lt;GUID&gt;/runs/latestCompleted

-Returns a single  object \(but not the extract run content\) for the most recently completed Extract.
+Returns a single Extract object \(but not the extract run content\) for the most recently completed Extract.

 You can choose to include run file association information in the response.
 For example:

 GET &lt;url&gt;/extracts/&lt;GUID&gt;/runs/latestCompleted?view=withFiles